jakkor/Adobe-CEP-HttpsSolution/README.md

 Adobe Premiere Pro HTML5 extension certificate problem
 =======

 This is a solution for self signed certificate problems in Adobe HTML5 extensions.
-I tested that only for Adobe Premiere Pro, but it should probably work in other Adobe applications.
-You need just to edit manifest.xml file for that.
+I tested this only in Adobe Premiere Pro, but it should probably work in other Adobe applications.
+You need just to edit manifest.xml file if you want to be able to launch it elsewhere.

 # Problem

-Adobe applications have a build in HTML5 browser.
+Adobe applications have a build in HTML5 web browser.
 We can open there any web page we want.
-You can test that by opening any extension in Adobe Application, and dragging to it a tab from normal browser like Firefox or Google Chrome.
-After droping this tab over our extension this webpage should be visible inside the Adobe panel.
+You can test that by opening any extension in Adobe Application and dragging to it a tab from normal browser like Firefox or Google Chrome.
+After dropping this tab into our extension this webpage should be visible inside the Adobe panel.

 This is useful when we want to build something that allows us to load content into Adobe application from remote web server.